AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 can lead to higher harmonics that are harder to suppress.
 Many circuits do not reject power supply noise all that well, leading to significant problems.
 The pervasiveness of the problem is clearly seen in the above graph.
-The amplifier isn't passing the noise, it is simply picked up in the leads on a peice of equipment offering first class resilience to such noise.
+The amplifier isn't passing the noise, it is simply picked up in the leads on a piece of equipment offering first class resilience to such noise.
 Of course there are other sources of spurious noise, the most common being digital circuits with free running oscillators.
 These clock pulses can be divided and become audible.
 One must watch their design carefully when using digital components to ensure that these spurious noises are not coupled to the analog stage.
-Unfortunately, there is no practical solution to completely avoid these.
-It is inevitable that many of today's devices require wall power and either have digital components or likely will be positioned near them.
+Unfortunately, there is no practical solution to completely avoid these (batteries are the obvious first choice, you can find plenty of examples of manufacturers who try to thwart the problem with this approach).
+Unfortunately, it is inevitable that you will run into these problems in todays electrified and connected world.
+The best thing to do is tackle the problem head-on and without compromise.

 Shot noise is noise that originates from Poisson processes.
 This means that it is noise originating from the occurance of some event that has a probability of happening after some time.
 Some electron